Gravesend Civil Defence Sub-Divisional Control Centre

-The Gravesend Civil Defence Sub-Divisional Control Centre was a Cold War-era Sub-Divisional Control Centre near Gravesend, Kent in England.
+The Gravesend Civil Defence Sub-Divisional Control Centre is a former Cold War-era Sub-Divisional Control Centre near Gravesend, Kent in England.

 Description

 It is situated under what is now Woodlands Park.

 It was completed in 1954 and was part of Civil Defence Region 6.

 The bunker is now a listed building.
 As of 2024, guided tours were available.